Packing & Budget Tips

 Linen trousers with a basic top and a shirt over the top was the outfit I essentially lived in on this trip!

-Obviously I also packed the necessities (eg, underwear) too plus a microfibre towel incase we did have a pool day.
-We didn’t but this did come in handy on our day trip to the Ouzoud Waterfall.
+Obviously I also packed the essential personal items (eg, underwear) too plus a microfibre towel incase we did have a pool day.
+We didn’t but this did come in handy on our day trip to the high atlas mountains.

-In terms of shoes, I travelled in a pair of basic trainers and then packed a pair of slides and trainers for a Ouzoud Waterfall hike we had booked.
+In terms of shoes, I travelled in a pair of basic trainers and then packed a pair of slides and comfortable walking shoes for a Ouzoud Waterfall hike we had booked.

 Did I wear it all?